Ogallala Aquifer: Accelerated decline in aquifer storage

 The depletion between 2001 and 2008, inclusive, is about 32% of the cumulative depletion during the entire 20th century.
 In the United States, the biggest users of water from aquifers include agricultural irrigation and oil and coal extraction.
 "Cumulative total groundwater depletion in the United States accelerated in the late 1940s and continued at an almost steady linear rate through the end of the century.
 In addition to widely recognized environmental consequences, groundwater depletion also adversely impacts the long-term sustainability of groundwater supplies to help meet the nation’s water needs."

+According to Matthew Sanderson, a professor of sociology at Kansas State University, these trends are exacerbated by an agricultural subsidy system and a United States tax code that encourage overinvestment in water-using technology due to a treadmill of production.
+The treadmill of production is complemented by a treadmill of protection, a water conservation system whose policies delay effective long term water conservation measures to protect the water interests of its key industries in the short term.
+Robertson suggests federal policy reforms to increase incentives to conserve groundwater, such as amendments to the Conservation Reserve Program, along with increased restrictions on water use at the state level.

 Since the 1940s, pumping from the Ogallala has drawn the aquifer down by more than 300 ft in some areas.
 Producers have taken steps to reduce their reliance on irrigated water.
 Streamlined operations allow them to produce significantly greater yield using roughly the same amount of water needed four decades ago.
 Still, losses to the aquifer between 2001 and 2011 equated to a third of its cumulative depletion during the entire 20th century.
 The Ogallala is recharged primarily by rainwater, but only about one inch of precipitation actually reaches the aquifer annually.
 Rainfall in most of the Texas High Plains is minimal, evaporation is high, and infiltration rates are slow.

 During the 1990s, the aquifer held some three billion acre-feet of groundwater used for crop irrigation as well as drinking water in urban areas.
 The demand for the water outstrips its replenishment.
 The water level is particularly on the decline in Texas and New Mexico.
 Continued long-term use of the aquifer is "troublesome and in need of major reevaluation," according to the historian Paul H. Carlson, professor-emeritus from Texas Tech University in Lubbock.
-It was reported in 2020 that the aquifer would be "dry" within twenty years.